TheSilentPro/HeadDB/README.md

 You may report issues on the [Issue Tracker](https://github.com/TheSilentPro/HeadDB/issues).

 # API
-All API methods can be found in the [HeadAPI](https://github.com/TheSilentPro/HeadDB/blob/master/src/main/java/tsp/headdb/api/HeadAPI.java) class.
+All API methods can be found in the [HeadAPI](https://github.com/TheSilentPro/HeadDB/blob/master/src/main/java/tsp/headdb/api/HeadAPI.java) class. <br>
+Alternatevly you may view the [javadocs](https://javadocs.pages.dev/headdb/4.0.0/tsp/headdb/api/HeadAPI).